ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Portfolio.md

 # Take away
 1. Don't predict the price.
 	The idea comes from Howard marks.
 We can follow some calculation to estimate intrinsic value of any assets.
+But it's pointless to predict when it happens.

 # Terminology Section